ansible/workshops/exercises/ansible_rhel/2.5-rbac/README.md

 Click **Save**.

-Permissions allow to read, modify, and administer projects, inventories, and other Automation controller elements.
+Permissions allow to read, modify, and administer projects, inventories, and other automation controller elements.
 Permissions can be set for different resources.

-### Granting Permissions
+### Granting permissions

 To allow users or teams to actually do something, you have to set permissions.
 The user **wweb** should only be allowed to modify content of the assigned webservers.